Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Interpolated Central Characters

 \end{prop}

-\begin{proof} The gist of the argument is that we can use a purely categorical algorithm (i.e., an algorithm that applies equally well in any symmetric tensor category) to reduce the computation of central character of $\mts(\blambda)$ to the computation of central characters of irreducible modules in the Deligne categories $\cD_{t_i}$ (namely, the highest weight subobject $\unit \ox X_{\bs}^{\bt}(\blambda)$) -- then we can apply Lemma \ref{lem:interpolate_casimir} to interpolate the classical central character formula to complex rank.
+\begin{proof} The idea is to use a categorical algorithm (i.e., applicable in any symmetric tensor category) to reduce to the computation of central characters of simples in the Deligne categories $\cD_{t_i}$.
+Then, we apply Lemma \ref{lem:interpolate_casimir} to interpolate the classical central character formula to complex rank.

 For concision, write $E_{ij} := V_i \ox V_j^* \subset \fgl_{\bt}$.
 Observe that the morphism $C_k$ equals the composition

 where the first morphism is the direct sum of morphisms $\varphi_{i_1,i_2,\ldots,i_k}$ given by